Add that to the many reasons we love Magento (now known as Adobe Commerce).

 Still, there’s plenty you can do to improve your Magento site’s ability to gain favor with Google and attract more visitors than the competition.

-Our eCommerce SEO experts have been working with Magento 2 since it debuted back in 2015.
-So, I asked my team to use this experience and come up with a list of the absolute bestMagento 2 SEO tips – ones they’ve seen make the biggest difference for our clients.
+Our Magento SEO experts have been working with Magento 2 since it debuted back in 2015.
+So, I asked my team to use this experience and come up with a guide that includes the absolute bestMagento 2 SEO tips – ones they’ve seen make the biggest difference for our clients.
+If you want further help, check out our SEO audit services for a review of your Magento site.

 One of the main things I looked for when I put this guide together was SEO tips that you can implement immediately.

 Yes, content is still king.